LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 .. _update-shared-ci:

 =====================================================================
-Update the CI configuration, Spack, Uberenv, or Radiuss Spack Configs
+Update the CI configuration, Spack, Uberenv, or RADIUSS Spack Configs
 =====================================================================

-Radiuss Shared CI rely on three other components to work properly: `Spack`_, `Uberenv`_ and `radiuss-spack-configs`_.
+RADIUSS Shared CI rely on three other components to work properly: `Spack`_, `Uberenv`_ and `radiuss-spack-configs`_.
 As general rule, any update of one may or will result in the update of the others.

-Updating Radiuss Shared CI
+Updating RADIUSS Shared CI
 ==========================

-Radiuss Shared CI is bound to the versions of `radiuss-spack-configs` and `Spack` because the shared specs requires the package versions to exist.
+RADIUSS Shared CI is bound to the versions of `radiuss-spack-configs` and `Spack` because the shared specs requires the package versions to exist.

 If you have overridden shared specs in your extra jobs, you need to check